Eisteddfod: Welsh bardic tradition

 According to Jan Morris, "Welsh creativity is unusually disciplined, for since the earliest times the Welsh artistic tradition has been governed by codes and conventions – perhaps since the Druids, relying as they did entirely upon their memories, drew up rules of composition to make it easier for themselves.
-In the Wales of the Independence the Bards and Harpers were institutionalized, with their own allotted places in society, their established functions to perform.
+In the Wales of the Independence the Bards and Harpers were institutionalised, with their own allotted places in society, their established functions to perform.
 They regarded poetry and music as professions, for the practice of which one must qualify, like a lawyer or a doctor.
 There were agreed measurements of value for a work of art, and the subjects of poetry were formalized, consisting at least until the fourteenth century mainly of eulogies and elegies.
 Musicians were restricted by intricate rules of composition.
 Poets were governed by the Twenty-Four Strict Metres of the classical Welsh tradition.
 Among the Cymry Cymraeg the Metres still prevail."

 According to Hywel Teifi Edwards, "The Eisteddfod, then, has evolved from a medieval testing-ground-cum-house of correction for professional Bards and Minstrels into a popular festival which annually highlights the literary scene with the aid of the Gorsedd.
 Lectures and discussions in Y Babell Lên, followed by reviews of the Cyfansoddiadau a Beirniadaethau in a variety of publications help to encourage a deeper and more abiding interest in Welsh literature.
 That 'The National' acts as a means of heightening an awareness of language and literature as humanizing forces which no society can neglect with impunity is not too large a claim to make for it."

 Also according to Morris, "literature is the first Welsh glory, poetry its apotheosis, and the company of poets is the nobility of this nation."